holgerBerger/hpc-workspace/admin-guide.md

 If a workspace is expired or released, both are moved into the ```deleted``` directory (called ```.removed``` in this example) and get a timestamp appended to the name.
-So there can be several generations of a workspace with the same name from the same user exist in the restorable location.
+So there can be several generations of a workspace with the same name from the same user that exist in parallel in the restorable location.

 As the moved data is still owned by the user, but in a non accessible location, it still is accounting for the users quota.
 Users who want to free the space have to restore the